ymz-ncnk/musgo/README.md

 ## Errors

-Often validation errors are wrapped by one of the predefined error (from `errs` package):
+Often validation errors are wrapped by one of the predefined error (from the `errs` package):
-- FieldError - happens when a field validation failed.
-Contains field name and cause.
+- FieldError - happens when field validation failed.
+Contains the field name and cause.
-- SliceError - happens when a validation of a slice element failed.
-Contains element index and cause.
+- SliceError - happens when validation of the slice element failed.
+Contains the element index and cause.
-- ArrayError - happens when a validation of an array element failed.
-Contains element index and cause.
+- ArrayError - happens when validation of the array element failed.
+Contains the element index and cause.
-- MapKeyError - happens when a validation of a map key failed.
-Contains key and cause.
+- MapKeyError - happens when validation of the map key failed.
+Contains the key and cause.
-- MapValueError - happens when validation of a map value failed.
-Contains key, value and cause.
+- MapValueError - happens when validation of the map value failed.
+Contains the key, value and cause.

 # Benchmarks